Our Story

 Director

 Alexandra Stewart was the executive producer for Sharkwater and Sharkwater: Extinction.
-Alexandra is a brilliant woman, getting a business degree from Havard University and a biology, neuroscience, and computer science degree from Yale University.
+Alexandra is a brilliant woman, as she got a business degree from Havard University and a biology, neuroscience, and computer science degree from Yale University.
 Alexandra brings useful experience to her role, having previously been the Executive Director of the Weston Brain Institute.
 Now, she is taking on the role of Director of SOS Shark Conservation, and is unquestionably ready for the position.

 Sandra Stewart